suave-ucsd/SuAVE-Documentation/Limesurvey_Application.md

 # Limesurvey

-**Limsurvey is a free software that allows users to design questionnaires and customize them to their scenario.**
+**Limsurvey is a free software that allows users to design questionnaires and customize them to their needs.**

 **Utilizing Limesurvey**